aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

    .. attribute:: server

-      This is the server instance returned by :meth:`AbstractEventLoop.create_server` after the server has started.
+      This is the server instance returned by :meth:`asyncio.loop.create_server` after the server has started.

    .. py:attribute:: smtpd